znkaihuang/whats-next/README.md

 # What's Next

-"What's Next" is a scheduler application for recording every import events in your daily life.
+"What's Next" is a scheduler application for recording every important events in your daily life.
 With the user-friendly interface, it's easy to get started.

 ## Features